RedSkyFlow/FLOWSALES_Co_Pilot/README.md

 We use Genkit to interact with Google's Gemini models for AI-powered features.

 *   **Flows:** AI logic is encapsulated in "flows," located in `src/ai/flows/`.
 Each flow is a server-side function that can be called from the frontend.
+Some key flows include:
+    *   `analyzeMeetingTranscript`: Takes a meeting transcript and suggests a proposal template, extracts client pain points, suggests relevant products, and drafts initial "Problem" and "Solution" sections.
+    *   `generateExecutiveSummary`: Creates a compelling summary based on client pain points.
+    *   `generateBrandAnalysis`: Analyzes a company's website URL or a brand image to automatically extract primary/secondary colors and summarize the brand's voice and tone.
 *   **Schemas:** Each flow uses `zod` to define strict input and output schemas, ensuring type safety between the client and the AI model.
 *   **Prompts:** Prompts are defined using `ai.definePrompt` and often use Handlebars templating (`{{{variable}}}`) to insert data into the prompt text.
 *   **Running Genkit Inspector:** To test and inspect your flows locally, you can run `npm run genkit:watch`.
 This starts the Genkit developer UI.